2022-23 Tufts University Transfer Acceptance Rate, Requirements, and Application Deadline

 tufts transfer acceptance rate, tufts university

-Tufts University is now a full-fledged member of the single-digit club—school’s that reject more than 9 of every 10 individuals who apply.
-While the Tufts transfer acceptance rate is often similar to the freshman figure, they have accepted as many as almost 300 applicants in recent cycles.
+Tufts University is now a full-fledged member of the single-digit club—schools that reject more than 9 of every 10 individuals who apply.
+While the Tufts transfer acceptance rate is often similar to the freshman figure, they have accepted as many as 300 applicants in recent cycles.
 In other words, gaining acceptance as a transfer student to this school is highly challenging, but not a one-in-a-million shot either.
-This blog will share the Tufts transfer acceptance rate as well as other essential pieces of information like the Tufts transfer deadline, the requirements/checklist for applicants, the Tufts University transfer decision date, and much more.
+This blog will share the Tufts transfer acceptance rate as well as other essential pieces of information like the Tufts transfer deadline, the requirements for applicants, the Tufts University transfer decision date, and much more.

 Tufts Transfer Acceptance Rate

-In the fall of 2021, there were 1,237 transfer applicants and 90 individuals were accepted.
-This means that the Tufts transfer acceptance rate is 7.3%.
+For entry in the fall of 2022, 1,474 students applied for transfer admission, and 148 were successful.
+This means that the Tufts transfer acceptance rate is 10%.
 Broken down by gender, the acceptance rates are as follows:

-• Male transfer applicants: 6.6%
+• Male transfer applicants: 7.7%

-• Female transfer applicants: 7.8%
+• Female transfer applicants: 11%

 When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to also look at historical data.
-Some colleges have wild fluctuations in transfer acceptance rate from year to year.
+Some colleges have wild fluctuations in transfer acceptance rates from year to year.
 As you can see, this is very much the case at Tufts where acceptance rates have varied from 7% to 28% in recent years.

 Historical transfer rates are as follows: